cawka/cs118-spring2017/project-3.md

 ### Grading Criteria

+1. Miscellaneous tests

-- At least 3 git commits (at least one from each group member)
+    * 1.1.
+(5 pts, public) At least 3 git commits (at least one from each group member)

-- The router must correctly handle ARP requests and replies

-- The router must respond correctly to ICMP echo requests
+2. Ping tests

+    * 2.1.
+(5 pts, public) Pings from client to all other hosts (all pings expected to succeed), including non-existing host (error expected)

+    * 2.2.
+(5 pts, public) Pings from server1 to all other hosts (all pings expected to succeed), including non-existing host (error expected)

+    * 2.3.
+(5 pts, public) Pings from server2 to all other hosts (all pings expected to succeed), including non-existing host (error expected)

+    * 2.4.
+(5 pts, public) Ping responses (from client) have proper TTLs

+    * 2.5.
+(5 pts, private)  Ping from client to server1, check ARP cache, there should be two entries

+    * 2.6.
+(10, private)  Ping from client to server1, after 40 seconds, the ARP cache should be empty (+ no segfaults)

+    * 2.7.
+(10, private)  Ping from client a non-existing IP, router sends proper ARP requests (+ no segfaults)

+    * 2.8.
+(Extra 1 pts, private)  Ping from client, receive host unreachable message

+3. Traceroute tests

+    * 3.1.
+(10 pts, public) Traceroute from client to all other hosts, including a non-existing host

+    * 3.2.
+(10 pts, private) Traceroute from server1 to all other hosts, including a non-existing host

+    * 3.3.
+(10 pts, private) Traceroute from server2 to all other hosts, including a non-existing host

-- Traceroute to router's interfaces and other hosts should work correctly
+    * 3.4.
+(Extra: 1 pts, private) Traceroute from client to router's interfaces (get 1 line)

-    * The router must discard an IP packet when its TTL field is 0.
-In this case the router should respond with an ICMP time exceeded message

-- The router must successfully route packets between the Internet and the application servers

-    * The router must be able to successfully transmit a small file (500 bytes)
-    * The router must be able to successfully transmit a medium file (1 MiB)
-    * The router must be able to successfully transmit a large file (10 MiB)

-- The router must maintain an ARP cache whose entries are invalidated and removed after a timeout period (timeouts should be on the order of `30 seconds`)

-- The router must queue all packets waiting for outstanding ARP replies.
-If a host does not respond to `5` ARP requests, the queued packets are dropped
+4. File transfer tests

+    * 4.1.
+(10 pts, public) Transfer a small file (50k) from server1 to client

+    * 4.2.
+(5 pts, private) transfer a medium file (1M) from server1 to client

+    * 4.3.
+(5 pts, private) transfer a large file (10M) from server1 to client

-- The router should work in other single-router network topologies / with different routing tables
+Note that the router should work in other single-router network topologies / with different routing tables

 ### Deductions

 (-5 pts) The submission archive contains temporary or other non-source code file, except `README.md`, `Vagrantfile`, files under `.git` subfolder (and any files from extra credit part).

-### Extra Credit
+### Extra Credit (included in the above)

 - (1 pt) ICMP destination unreachable